hkroger/ultimatetapankaikki/README.md

 - Setting the environment variable `TK_MUTE_MUSIC` mutes all music.
   Useful if you like your Tapan Kaikki with your favorite mixtape.

+- You can use the `-e` command line parameter to immediately jump into single-player game in the given episode.
+This works with the `-l` switch too.
+Mostly useful for development, of course.

 Bugfixes:

 - Many memory leaks and buffer overflows have been fixed.